-Son who killed father with claw hammer jailed for 11 years
+'Extreme over-reaction': Son who killed father with claw hammer jailed for 11 years

 Kaea jnr woke early on the morning of December 15, and drove his silver Subaru to his father's partner's house in Hazelmere Cres about 4.30am.

-The partner's dogs began barking on his arrival.
-Kaea jnr was unable to identify his dad at the house so left.
+After he arriving, his partner's dogs began barking and unable to see if his dad was there, he left.

-He returned again about 6am, again driving up the driveway and parking up.
+He returned again about 6am, armed with a 595gm claw hammer.

-Armed with a 595gm claw hammer, Kaea jnr walked to the back of the partner's house, calmed the dogs down before climbing through an open window.
+Kaea jnr walked to the back of the partner's house, calmed the dogs down before climbing through an open window.

 He then walked through the house where he saw someone asleep on the couch.